Nukesor/pueue/README.md

 ## Why should I use it?

-Everybody who lives on the commandline had this situation, when one needed to transfer huge amounts of data in different directories at the same time.
+Everybody who lives on the command line had this situation, when one needed to transfer huge amounts of data in different directories.

-This normaly ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.
+This normally ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.

 But what if you could just queue those commands and they would be executed consecutively in their respective directory?
 Well that would be awesome!
 And this is just one possible application.
-Pueue is designed to execute long running tasks in the background, while not beeing bound to any terminal.
+Pueue is designed to execute long running tasks in the background, while not being bound to any terminal.

 If I got your attention, give it a try!
-If you think this is awesome, help me, join the development and create some PR's or suggest some improvements.
+If you think this is awesome, help me, join the development and create some PRs or suggest some improvements.

 ## Installation: